 Applying to a professional health graduate program is competitive.
 The successful candidates for medical and other professional schools have to bring much more to the table than good grades in the pre-requisite courses and entrance exam for his/her chosen field.
 The student’s portfolio should include clinical experience, research experience and evidence of leadership.
 The University of West Florida has several special programs to assist students in attaining their goals.
-Students should meet with the Pre-professional Advisor early in their career at UWF to establish a path for success.
+Students should meet with the Pre-professional Advisor early in their career at UWF to establish a path to success.

 OPPORTUNITIES FOR PRE-PROFESSIONAL STUDENTS

 The University of West Florida is dedicated to promoting the success of our pre-professional students seeking admission to medical, dental, veterinary, pharmacy, and physician assistant programs as well as other health professional schools.
 We offer a plethora of opportunities to assist pre-professional students in achieving this goal and we continue to develop new platforms to prepare students for admission to professional school.

 Pre-Health Professional Advisor

 The Pre-Health Professional Advisors serves students from all majors on campus who are seeking admission to professional schools.
 The Pre-Health Professional Advisor provides guidance for students and evaluation of their credentials in their efforts to apply for professional schools.
 Students should meet with the advisor in their sophomore year to establish a path to success in their application to a health professional program.

 Pre-Dental, MLS students, Physician's Assistant, Doctorate of Physical Therapy, and Occupational Therapy students: contact Dr. Kris Behan at firstname.lastname@example.org

 Pre-Pharmacy, Pre-Medical, and Pre-Veterinary students: contact Dr. Peter Cavnar at email@example.com